Here is a look at the life of convicted serial bomber Eric Robert Rudolph.

 Father: Robert Rudolph

 Education: Attended Western Carolina University, 1985-1986

-1984 - Rudolph spends time at Church of Israel, a Christian Identity retreat in Schell City, Missouri.
+1984 - Spends time at Church of Israel, a Christian Identity retreat in Schell City, Missouri.

-1989 - Rudolph works as a self-employed carpenter in western North Carolina, eastern Tennessee and northern Georgia.
+1989 - Works as a self-employed carpenter in western North Carolina, eastern Tennessee and northern Georgia.

 January 16, 1997 - A bomb explodes at an abortion clinic in the Atlanta suburb of Sandy Springs.
 An hour later, a second bomb explodes.
 Seven people are injured.

 February 21, 1997 - A bomb explodes at the Otherside Lounge, a lesbian nightclub in northeast Atlanta, injuring four people.
 Investigators find a second bomb before it detonates.